thex3family/thex3family-website/public/content/unlock-your-potential/principles/how-do-I-submit-first-principles/index.md

 ---
-title: Documentation Template
+title: New Principle Template
-description: Our preferred documentation structure.
+description: Our preferred page structure for a new principle.
 lang: en
 ---